Blackjack 101 – Basic Rules on How to Play Blackjack

 Step 2: Buying Chips and Placing Bets

-If you know how to play blackjack in a casino, then you know that you can buy chips from the dealer.
+If you are familiar with blackjack card game rules in a casino, then you know that you can buy chips from the dealer.
 However, when you have an online casino account, you need to use the Cashier option to add funds for gambling.
 It’s also possible to use a casino bonus to get additional funds that can be used for playing blackjack.

 You don’t buy chips when playing online.
 The chips in your user interface only represent a fixed amount you wish to wager per hand.
-The bet size must be within the game’s minimum and maximum range (e.g., Min: $1 – Max: $5,000)
+When betting in blackjack, stake size must be within the game’s minimum and maximum range (e.g., Min: $1 – Max: $5,000)

 Step 3: Playing the Hand